gihants/extract_video_frames/README.md

        -- argument "-i", "--input": path to input video file (required)

        -- argument "-o", "--output": name of the output folder (required)

-       -- argument "-s", "--skip": number of initial frames to skip (optional)
+       -- argument "-s", "--skip": number of initial frames to skip in between to control the frames per second to extract (optional)

+       -- argument "-sb", "--skip_beginning": number of initial frames to skip (optional)

        -- argument "-f", "--frames": number of frames to extract (optional)

     example #1: